What is Respect in Sport for Activity Leaders training?

 Can Groups pay for or subsidize training for their Volunteers?

 Yes.
 Groups can consider budgeting Respect in Sport for Activity Leaders training for Scouters in the same way that they currently accommodate Police Records Checks, First Aid certification or other Volunteer development-related expenses.
 Two options are available:

 - A Pre-Registration Code for all Scouters: Groups may opt to pay for the Respect in Sport program on behalf of their Scouters by obtaining a pre-registration code option.
 Groups may obtain a pre-registration code to be used by their Volunteers during the registration process for the Respect in Sport for Activity Leaders training.
 Use of this code bypasses the requirement for individual Volunteers to pay with a credit card.
 Local units must agree via email to be responsible for all uses of the code(s).

 - An Individual Registration Code/User Option: An individual code is issued for each user.
 After it has been used once, it is no longer available to anyone else to register for the program.

 Are payment plans available to Groups?

 Yes.
-When a Group wants to pay for a large number of Scouters and budget cycles are an issue, Respect Group will allow 50% of the invoice to be paid by check or credit card at the time the registration code(s) is issued, with the balance to be paid, interest free, within six months.
+When a Group wants to pay for a large number of Scouters and budget cycles are an issue, Respect Group will allow 50% of the invoice to be paid by credit card, electronic funds transfer or cheque at the time the registration code(s) is issued, with the balance to be paid, interest free, within six months.